 If you’re used to keeping your PC running, you can schedule shutdowns for those times you don’t remember turning off your computer.
 Follow these steps:

-• Under New Action, choose Start Program next to Action, type Shutdown under Program/Script and enter “/S /F” without the quotes into the Add Arguments text box.
-Click Ok.
+- Under New Action, choose Start Program next to Action, type Shutdown under Program/script and enter

 Managing Your Computer’s Boot Process